 Kale, the dark dark green leafy superfood vegetable holds some of the most important nutrients for our body.

 With the right knowledge, this plant is easy to grow although it belongs to the cabbage family which is prone to many pests.

-For this reason, the kale will enjoy the companionship of plats such as onions, garlic, nasturtium, dills as well as the mint family herbs such as rosemary, sage and thyme.
+For this reason, kale companion plants include onions, garlic, nasturtium, dills as well as the mint family herbs such as rosemary, sage and thyme.

 The kale will do well with potatoes but will not get along well tomatoes.
 Additionally,kale will not do well with strawberries.

 Cucumbers are some of the easiest veggies to grow and are highly rewarding to even novice farmers.
 They will do well when combined with other plants such as peas, beans, almost all the plants in cabbage as well as nightshade families.

 However, potatoes are not good companions.
 For some reason, the cucumbers do not like the companion of aromatic herbs such as sage, rosemary, basil and sage.

 Although lettuce are leafy greens that resembles a cabbage especially those types that are head forming, they actually belong to the daisy family.